Braintum/ultimate-faq-solution/readme.txt

 = 1.6.3 =
 * ✨ New Appearance settings panel: Easily customize FAQ colors, fonts, and layout styles from the plugin settings.
+* 🎨 All 3 FAQ templates refined for improved appearance and usability.

 = 1.6.2 =
 * 🖋️ FAQ Assistant display on all pages issue fixed.